danielssonn/ethTO/README.md

 ## 💜 Thanks

-Thanks go out to all of the many sponsors and [ETHToronto](https://www.ethtoronto.ca/).
+Thanks go out to all of the many sponsors and [ETHToronto](https://www.ethtoronto.ca/), in particular to Vivek from swing.xyz and the devs at Axelar